-4. Building effect - Any requirement for buying the building and/or the effect it will have when owned.
+4. Event effect - The effect the card will have when employed and/or owned.

 5. Phase details

 5-1 Starting phase

 During this phase, effects from certain Private/Chambermaids and Event Cards take place.
 Each Private/ Chambermaid has the timing of her effect noted on the card, and their effect can only take place once per turn.